raspberrypilearning/fart-detector/WORKSHEET.md

 `chmod +x farts.py`

-Now we can run the code; when you do, the alarm should play for 10 seconds and then stop.
+Now we can run the code.
+When you do, the alarm should play for 10 seconds and then stop.

 `./farts.py`

 ## Step 5: Write code to calibrate the ladder

-As stated above, we need to calibrate the ladder to bring the output voltage of the air quality sensor down to just below the threshold of the trigger pin, so that it reads LOW.
-That way any increase in output voltage caused by a fart will tip the trigger from LOW into HIGH, which we can easily detect in code.
+As noted above, we need to calibrate the ladder to bring the output voltage of the air quality sensor down to just below the threshold of the trigger pin, so that it reads LOW.
+That way, any increase in output voltage caused by a fart will tip the trigger from LOW into HIGH, which we can easily detect in code.

 Let's continue editing our program.
 Enter the following command:

 `nano farts.py`

-Remove the three lines below; these are no longer needed but will be used again later.
+Remove the three lines below.
+These are no longer needed, but will be used again later.

 ```python
 mixer.music.play(-1) # -1 to loop the sound